ContextDrag: Precise Drag-Based Image Editing via Context-Preserving Token Injection and Position-Aligned Attention: Experiment

+To isolate the contribution of each component in Position-Aligned Attention, we progressively add PRE and OAM to the baseline (CTI only) and evaluate the resulting performance.

-The quantitative comparison results of the ablation study are presented in Tab.~\ref{tab:ABL}.
-Incorporating Positional Re-Encoding (PRE) significantly improves editing accuracy, achieving the best MD of 18.77.
-However, both IF and CP drop markedly, indicating poor preservation of appearance.
-This degradation stems from the lack of an attention mask.
-As a result, the unintended reference features at the same spatial locations interfere with the generated content after dragging, leading to inconsistencies in colour and texture.
-In contrast, introducing only the Overlap-aware Attention Mask (OAM) substantially improves IF and CP by eliminating such interference and maintaining object shape, though the MD (20.83) is suboptimal because the absence of PRE can cause the model to regenerate the original object in the dragged region.
-Finally, combining PRE and OAM yields the best overall performance: it achieves the highest CP$\cdot$PF score (0.7565) and excellent editing accuracy (MD=19.07).
-These results validate the effectiveness of the proposed PRE and OAM modules in enabling precise and faithful drag editing.
+\textbf{Quantitative Analysis.} The results are presented in Tab.~\ref{tab:ABL}.
+Incorporating PRE alone reduces MD to 18.77, the lowest among all configurations, because it provides strong positional guidance without the masking constraint imposed by OAM.
+However, both IF and CP drop markedly, indicating poor appearance preservation.
+This degradation stems from the absence of an attention mask: unintended reference features at the same spatial locations interfere with the generated content after dragging, resulting in inconsistencies in color and texture.
+Introducing only OAM substantially improves IF and CP by eliminating such interference, yet the MD (22.83) remains suboptimal because the model tends to regenerate the original object in place rather than relocating it when PRE is absent.
+Combining PRE and OAM yields the best overall performance.
+The addition of OAM raises MD only slightly (from 18.77 to 19.07) while bringing substantial gains in appearance preservation (CP from 0.8750 to 0.9225, IF from 0.84 to 0.88), resulting in the highest CP$\cdot$PF (0.7565 vs.\ 0.7109 for PRE alone).
+This validates that the two modules are complementary and both indispensable.